borgmatic-collective/borgmatic/docs/how-to/inspect-your-backups.md

 doesn't store the leading `/`.)

 <span class="minilink minilink-addedin">With Borg version 1.2 and
-earlier</span>Database dump files are stored at a path dependent on the [runtime directory](https://torsion.org/borgmatic/docs/how-to/backup-your-databases/#runtime-directory) in use at the time the archive was created.
+earlier</span>Database dump files are stored at a path dependent on the [runtime directory](https://torsion.org/borgmatic/docs/how-to/backup-your-databases/#runtime-directory) in use at the time the archive was created, as Borg 1.2 and earlier do not support path rewriting.

 <span class="minilink minilink-addedin">Prior to borgmatic version
 1.9.0</span>Database dump files were instead stored at `~/.borgmatic` within